imixs/imixs-mvc-example/README.md

 #### NOTE: THIS IS AN EARLY DRAFT VERSION

-The Imixs-mvc-example provides a simple web application using the imixs workflow engine.
+The Imixs-mvc-example provides a simple web application using the Imixs-Workflow engine.
 You can take this application as a scaffolding for your own web business application based on the [Imixs-Workflow project](http://www.imixs.org).

 ## Run on Wildfly

 This project is based on wildfly.
-As Ozark is based on Jersey, the web application need to replace the Wildly RestEasy implementation with the Jersey implementation of JAX-RS.
+As [Ozark](https://github.com/mvc-spec/ozark) is based on Jersey, the web application need to replace the Wildly RestEasy implementation with the Jersey implementation of JAX-RS.
 The deployment is described [here](ozark_wildfly.md).

 Find also additional help here: